What is an emergency medical technician?

 FAQs

-The emergency medical technician (EMT) responds to requests for medical assistance and delivers high-quality patient care.
+EMTs respond to requests for medical assistance and deliver high-quality patient care.
 This care needs to be given in the most expedient, professional, safe, and cost-effective manner within the prescribed scope of practice.

 Is it hard to become an EMT?